 The TREND function is a Statistical function in Excel.
-In this article, we will show you how to use Excel’s TREND function with 3 examples.
+This article will show you how to use Excel’s TREND function with 3 examples.

 Introduction to The TREND Function